atelier03-ca/post-install/README.md

 # A03 Flavored Linux Mint

-This is a post installation script for our laptops
+Post installation script for our laptops

 ### What does this script do?